splunk/public-o11y-docs/sp-oncall/alerts/post-incident-review.rst

 The *Post-Incident Review Report* from Splunk On-Call allows you to gain historical insight on events surrounding a particular incident or range of time, so the next time a similar situation arises, you have a documented account of how you solved the problem.
-We believe it’s important to not just catalog what happened in an incident, but to analyze the event in its entirety, and define actionable steps that help a team and/or organization dive deeper into the data.
+We believe it's important to not just catalog what happened in an incident, but to analyze the event in its entirety, and define actionable steps that help a team and/or organization dive deeper into the data.